 Payments can be made at the Village Office during business hours or mailed to PO Box 50, Slocan BC, V0G 2C0.
-The Village Office accepts cash, Interac, cheque, certified cheque, bank draft, or money order.
+The Village Office accepts cash, Interac, cheque, certified cheque, bank draft, money order, or electronic payment.

 When mailing payments, please remember to: